MrNati/-Pixel-Art-Maker/README.md

 To see a live preview of this repository [Click Me!](https://mrnati.github.io/-Pixel-Art-Maker/)

-Thanks to Google, Udacity and Andela for this opprtunity.
+Thanks to Google, Udacity and Andela for this opportunity.